-With the introduction of updated IR35 tax legislation last year in the public sector and its imminent application to the private sector, those hiring contractors may be impacted with high costs and unnecessary risk if they do not adequately prepare now.
-Make sure you are equipped with the right knowledge and register for our webinar series.
+With the introduction of updated IR35 tax legislation in the public sector in 2017 and its subsequent application to the private sector in April 2021, those hiring contractors may be impacted with high costs and unnecessary risk if they do not have the right processes in place.

-Watch our bitesize ‘how to’ webinar series for all you need to know on IR35 tax legislation.
-These sessions will help those organisations hiring contractors to understand what the IR35 reforms are likely to be, who is responsible for what within an organisation, how to assess risk and how to retain access to skilled contractors.
+Prior to the reforms coming into effect, we recorded a number of webinars to help you get equipped with the right knowledge to navigate the changes.
+Watch our webinars below for all you need to know on IR35 tax legislation.
+These sessions will help those organisations hiring contractors to understand what the IR35 reforms are, who is responsible for what within an organisation, how to assess risk and how to retain access to skilled contractors.

 IR35 in the Private Sector Bitesize Webinar